Thursday, 22 November 2018

 Kerstin stays under that mountain with the mountain king for many years, and has a lot of children with him.
 One day, she wants to return home to visit her mother.
 The mountain king agrees to this on condition that she does not tell her mother about all the children that she has had.

 When they arrive back home, we may understand that the children are very pleased to see their mother return, yet Kerstin is not happy.
-The mountain king (or one of the children) gives her a drink of forgetfulness that makes her forget her former life and believe that she had always lived there in the mountain.
+The mountain king (or one of the children) gives her a drink of forgetfulness that makes her forget her former life, and makes her believe that she has always lived there in the mountain.

 It's hardly a happy ending.
 And yet if the girl is able to live happily with her husband and all her children in her new life in a new place, why not?
-Does it matter that she has to drink or do drugs or whatever to forget how she lived before?
+Does it matter that she has to drink or do drugs to forget her former life, or how she lived before?
 Probably yes it does matter.
+Maybe there is some comfort for the mother if she can know her daughter is able to live happily, even if she has had to forget everything to do it.

 by Gerhard Munthe.
 The mountain king gives Little Kersti a drink

-I mentioned that the Swedish ballad corresponds to two different Norwegian ballads with different titles.
-The lines between different versions of the ballad in Swedish are perhaps more blurred.
-The story I described above is probably closer to Margit Hjukse.
+I mentioned above that the Swedish ballad corresponds to two different Norwegian ballads with different titles.
+The distinction between different versions of the ballad in Swedish is more blurred.
+The plot summarised above is closer to the ballad the Norwegians would call Margit Hjukse.
 Liti Kjersti has a different beginning: the girl is at home with her mother, and the mother notices that she has milk from her breasts leaking onto her blouse (they have a long conversation about this as Kjersti tries to deny it).
-And eventually it transpires that she has been sleeping with the mountain king.
+Eventually it transpires that she has been sleeping with the mountain king.
 There are other very closely related ballads with different classifications as well.

 Perhaps one reason this ballad has so many variations could be that it is such a relatable theme, with different verses, beginnings and endings resonating with different ballad singers.